Japanese Tree Care Techniques: What Yukitsuri & Niwaki Teach Us About Tree Care

 Niwaki translates to “garden tree,” but it also describes the practice of intentionally shaping trees over time.

-In the niwaki pruning style, trees are shaped to appear older than they are: gardeners encourage broad trunks, gnarled or drooping branches, and an open canopy that reveals the tree’s internal structure through the foliage.
-Some trees are styled to resemble those shaped by wind or lightning, lending them the character of age and endurance (Charles Chesshire, A Practical Guide to Japanese Gardening, pp. 240–241).
+In the niwaki pruning style, trees are shaped to appear older than they are.
+Gardeners encourage broad trunks, gnarled or drooping branches, and open canopies that reveal the tree’s internal structure through the foliage.
+Some trees are styled to resemble those shaped by wind or lightning, giving them the character of age, endurance, and resilience.

-At first glance, it may look like strict control, but good niwaki pruning is really about:
+At first glance, niwaki may look like strict control, but good pruning is really about:

 - Understanding how a tree wants to grow